 Experiencing the service: the External Characteristics

-- Y3 = secure
+- = secure

-All well and good, but what types of competence are we talking about?
+But what types of competence are we talking about?

 Types of competences

 First, I have to highlight that provider and customer competencies are individual competencies.
 That is to say, associated with the individuals and not the organisation.
 Organisation wide competencies are seen as technical characteristics.
 However, individual characteristics that are seen as beneficial can become codified as technical characteristics in the future.